 I know that you know all of the words to the song.
 So do I!
 So do all of the people around you!
 And you know who we like to hear sing them?
 The band that’s on the stage right now.
 Not you.
 So, unless the artist is encouraging singing along during certain songs.
 Do not sing along.

 These are just a few rules that will help make your (and others’) concert viewing experience more enjoyable.
-Have fun tonight!
+Happy concert-going!